How to Treat Social Anxiety Disorder with a Clinical Mental Health Counseling Degree

 How to Treat Social Anxiety Disorder

 First-line treatment for social anxiety disorder is cognitive-behavior therapy (CBT).
 Interventions in CBT such as cognitive restructuring, which involves reappraisal in the context of exposure to feared social situations and negative self-beliefs, contribute to the effectiveness of CBT for social anxiety disorder, according to JAMA Psychiatry.
-Other interventions include exposure and response prevention technique, relaxation techniques and systematic desensitization.
+Other interventions include exposure and response prevention technique, relaxation techniques, and systematic desensitization which must be conducted by a clinical mental health counseling professional.

 Helping Individuals With Social Anxiety Disorder